Jakob-Bach/Constrained-Filter-Feature-Selection/src/cffs_package/README.md

 # `cffs` -- A Python Package for Constrained Filter Feature Selection

-The package `cffs` contains classes to formulate and solve constrained (univariate) filter feature selection problems.
+The package `cffs` contains classes to formulate and solve constrained-feature-selection problems.
+In particular, we support univariate filter feature selection as the objective and constraints from propositional logic and linear arithmetic.
+We use an SMT (Satisfiability Modulo Theories) solver to find optimal feature sets under the constraints.

 This document provides: